vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ### Reactor Example

-While reactors are a first-class concept in the current P2P stack (i.e. there is an explicit `p2p.Reactor` interface), they will simply be a design pattern in the new stack - loosely defined as "something which listens on a channel and reacts to messages".
+While reactors are a first-class concept in the current P2P stack (i.e. there is an explicit `p2p.Reactor` interface), they will simply be a design pattern in the new stack, loosely defined as "something which listens on a channel and reacts to messages".

 Below is an example of a simple echo reactor implemented as a function.
 The reactor will exchange the following Protobuf messages: